Pocket Pet · Cynomys ludovicianus · typical adult weight 0.70–1.68 kg

 Species-specific contraindications and adverse-reaction reports for prairie dogs may differ from canine / feline reference data — consult the primary citations listed with each rule.

-Flumazenil dose ranges in prairie dogs, with cited source references: IM 0.05 mg/kg A second dose of flumazenil was administered…; unspecified 0.1 mg/kg not specified.
+Flumazenil dose range in prairie dogs, with cited source references: unspecified 0.1 mg/kg not specified.
+Reference ranges from cited sources — verify against current literature before clinical use.

-Documented routes for Flumazenil in prairie dogs: IM, unspecified.
+Documented routes for Flumazenil in prairie dogs: unspecified.

-Flumazenil is indicated in prairie dogs for: Reversal of DKM anesthesia (benzodiazepine antagonist), Reversal of AKM (alfaxalone-ketamine-midazolam) anesthesia; administered 45 minutes after induction.
+Flumazenil is indicated in prairie dogs for: Reversal of AKM (alfaxalone-ketamine-midazolam) anesthesia; administered 45 minutes after induction.

 These are general warnings for Flumazenil across species; consult the prairie dog dosing table above for species-specific guidance.
 Short duration (45-60 min) — resedation risk with long-acting benzodiazepines.
 May precipitate seizures in benzodiazepine-dependent patients or when benzos given for seizure control.